-A Few Rules for a Safe and Fun Group Ride by John Brown Before heading out for your group ride it is a good idea to brush up on your local traffic laws.
-Bicycles are given the same rights and requirements as cars in most municipalities.
+Safety for a Fun Group Ride by John Brown Before heading out for your group ride it is a good idea to brush up on your local traffic laws.
+Bicycles are given the same rights and requirements as vehicles in most municipalities.
 This becomes even more important as you ride in a group.
-Be cognizant of stopping at all traffic lights, stop signs, and crosswalks.
+Be cognizant of stopping at all traffic lights, stop signs and crosswalks.
 Ride with the flow of traffic in a manner that is as safe and predictable as possible.
 What to expect on your group ride - Know the rules!